 Drivers of these vehicles could be fined up to £160 for every journey they make through the tunnel.

 The Rotherhithe Tunnel was built in 1908 and was not designed to cope with modern levels of traffic.
 These restrictions help to ensure that road users can continue to use the tunnel safely while we work on plans for the tunnel's future.

 When Tower Bridge is closed for overnight maintenance, Southwark Bridge can be used.
 Currently, the Congestion Charge does not apply during the hours that Tower Bridge is closed overnight.
-The ULEZ operates from midnight to midnight, 7 days a week, every day of the year, including weekends and public holidays.
+The ULEZ operates at all times except Christmas Day (25 December).

-Goods vehicles can't use Rotherhithe Tunnel if they have a gross vehicle weight of more than 2 tonnes.
+Goods vehicles can't use Rotherhithe Tunnel if they have a GVW of more than 2 tonnes.

 To find your vehicle's GVW you can check: